AndriesJacobus/MarsRoverChallenge/README.md

 - [ ] User Create Update
   - [ ] Only Sysadmins can create Client Admins
   - [ ] Only Sysadmins and Client Admins can create Operators
+- [ ] Device create via Message callback:
+  - [ ] if message comes in from device with sigfox ID not registered on wi-i, create new device and link message to device
+  - [ ] enable users to merge current devices with automatically created devices (copy over device name, client, client_group, map_group)

 ## Progress
 - [ ] 1.
 Configuration